Collision of two cars is shown.

 How Can I Improve My Driving Style?

-• Turn your phone on silent to avoid texting/talking while driving
+• Eliminate Distractions: Put your phone on silent and avoid texting or making calls while driving.

 Read More: How Do I Save My Used Vehicle from Wear & Tear?